 Then the team building activities begin.
 As they work together through each challenge, people find themselves cooperating in new ways.

 That’s when people ‘get it’.
-That’s what makes the lessons last.
+That makes the lessons last.